Gas safety in rented homes

 You are responsible for any gas appliances that you own.
 Your landlord is usually responsible for any flues, pipework or chimneys they are connected to.

-When a Gas Safe engineer checks the appliances owned by your landlord, you can ask them to check your appliances, but you may have to pay for this.
+You can ask the engineer to check your own appliances but you may have to pay for this.

 Yearly gas safety checks